On the risk of fatigue failure of structural elements exposed to bottom wave slamming -- Impulse response regime: Results

-\subsection{Dominant class of damaging impacts}
+\subsubsection{Dominant class of damaging impacts}

-In continuity with the previous subsection, the present one investigates which populations of water waves are predominant in terms of damage.
-The focus is on the nonlinearity degree of water waves.
-To characterise the nonlinearity level of impacting waves, the slope of the free surface, at impact, is one quantity of particular interest.
-Indeed, this quantity can be used as a proxy of the steepness of the impacting wave. \ref{proxy_wave_slopes} shows that the conditional mean of the free-surface slope -- given the impact velocity, $\vz$, and the sea state properties -- can be used as a reasonable proxy for the realized value of the free-surface slope.
-Hereafter, this conditional mean of the free-surface slope is noted $E[\sx | \vz]$; its expression is given in \ref{proxy_wave_slopes}, \eq{eq_condi_slope}.
-Following \eq{eq_condi_slope}, $E[\sx | \vz]$ is negative for $\vz > 0$, which is necessarily the case for a free-surface upcrossing event, in the linear wave model. $E[\sx | \vz]<0$ indicates that the conditional mean slope is downward in the direction of wave propagation.
+Continuing from the previous subsection, this one investigates which populations of water waves are predominant in terms of damage, with a focus on the degree of wave nonlinearity.
+To characterize the nonlinearity level of impacting waves, the slope of the free surface, at impact, is one quantity of particular interest.
+This quantity can be used as a proxy for the steepness of the impacting wave. \ref{proxy_wave_slopes} demonstrates that the conditional mean of the free-surface slope -- given the impact velocity, $\vz$, and the sea state properties -- can be used as a reasonable proxy for the realized value of the free-surface slope.
+Hereinafter, this conditional mean is denoted by $E[\sx | \vz]$; its expression is given in \ref{proxy_wave_slopes}, \eq{eq_condi_slope}.
+According to \eq{eq_condi_slope}, $E[\sx | \vz]$ is negative for $\vz > 0$, the latter being always satisfied for a free-surface upcrossing event (within the linear wave model). $E[\sx | \vz]<0$ indicates that the conditional mean slope is downward in the direction of wave propagation.

-\fig{fig_cumDam_etax} shows, for a sample of realizations leading to failure, the cumulative damage, $\Dcum$, as a function of the mean conditional slope, $E[\sx | \vz]$.
-To produce the plot in \fig{fig_cumDam_etax}, for each realization leading to failure, the encountered impacts -- until failure -- have been collected and sorted in terms of conditional slope, in descending order (in absolute value).

-In the linear stress-response regime, there is little scatter in the curves $\Dcum$ vs $E[\sx | \vz]$.
-About $80\%$ of the cumulated damage leading to failure is due to waves with $E[\sx | \vz]$ lying in the range $\simeq -16^{\circ}\rightarrow -6^{\circ}$.
-These slopes can be converted into steepnesses of ``equivalent'' regular waves through
+The right panel of \fig{fig_cumDam_kst} shows, for a sample of realizations leading to failure, the cumulative damage, $\Dcum$, as a function of the conditional mean slope, $E[\sx | \vz]$.
+To construct each curve, the encountered impacts -- until failure -- have been collected and sorted based on their conditional slope, in descending order of absolute value.
+Similarly to the situation observed regarding sea state steepness, in \S\ref{subsec_dom_sea_states}, the realized curves of cumulated damage as a function of $E[\sx | \vz]$ exhibit little scatter.
+Approximately $80\%$ of the cumulated damage leading to failure is due to waves with $E[\sx | \vz]$ values within the range $\simeq -16^{\circ}\rightarrow -6^{\circ}$.
+These slopes can be converted into steepness values of ``equivalent'' regular waves by using the following definition: